chen3feng/blade-build/doc/en/FAQ.md

 Description:

-- `no`: no debug information, the program can not be debugged with gdb
+- `no`: no debug information.
+When debugging with gdb, you can not see the symbolic names for functions and variables, etc
 - `low`: low debug information, you can only see the function name and global variables
 - `mid`: medium, you can see more symbols than `low`, includes local variables and function parameters
 - `high`: highest, contains more debug information, such as for macros